kitt-browser/dev-server/README.md

 2. Start creating your addon in the folder as you would a Chrome extension.

-3. Server will observe your folder and re-pack extension everytime you make a change (please note that changes in `.git` and `node_modules` directories are ignored in order to prevent too many files to be watched).
+3. Server will observe your folder and re-pack the extension everytime you make a change (please note that changes in `.git` and `node_modules` directories are ignored in order to prevent too many files from being watched).

 4. Server gives you two links:
      Install: use in Kitt browser